 Some medieval interpreters have gone out of their way to stress that Malachy in his prophecies does not specifically mention that no Popes reign between Gloria Olivae and the last Petrus Romanus; nor on the other hand does he mention that there will be others.

-So, the above (which is also consistent with The Catholic Encyclopedia) does give the Malachy list supporters “wiggle room” if there remains more than one pope left.
-But if there is only one, then the successor pope to Benedict XVI would seemingly be the False Prophet of Revelation 16:13.
+So, the above (which is also consistent with something in The Catholic Encyclopedia) does give the Malachy list supporters “wiggle room” for there to be a pope after Francis.

 Notice also: